-The County is funding this study via a Distressed Counties grant in the amount of $500,000.
-A legislative earmark of $50 million is available beginning in 2025 for a highway strategy that supports industrial access.
+Lewis County funded the initial study via a Distressed Counties grant in the amount of $500,000.
+A legislative earmark of $50 million is available beginning in 2025 for a highway project resulting from this work that improves industrial access.